Qodedstuff/twitter-reply-app/README.md

 # AI Twitter Reply App

-A batch AI reply generator for X (Twitter) — paste up to 10 tweet links or texts, pick a tone, and get natural, ready-to-post replies generated in one click.
+A batch AI reply generator for X (Twitter), paste up to 10 tweet links or texts, pick a tone, and get natural, ready-to-post replies generated in one click.

 ## What it does